djsavvy/undervisor-2020/typecasting_verification/design_doc.md

 #### LLVM

 However, most of Clang's optimizations do not occur at the AST level, but rather within LLVM.
-To that end, we [create a new type of LLVM Metadata](http://llvm.1065342.n5.nabble.com/creating-new-Metadata-td30085.html).
-This can then be [programmatically accessed](http://llvm.org/docs/SourceLevelDebugging.html#ccxx-frontend).
-Note that
+To that end, we [create a new type of LLVM Metadata](http://llvm.1065342.n5.nabble.com/creating-new-Metadata-td30085.html), which can then be [programmatically accessed](http://llvm.org/docs/SourceLevelDebugging.html#ccxx-frontend).
+Note that:
 > A transformation is required to drop any metadata attachment that it does not know or know it can’t preserve...
 >
 > Metadata attached to a module using named metadata may not be dropped, with the exception of debug metadata (named metadata with the name !llvm.dbg.*).

 (Source: [LLVM Language Reference](https://llvm.org/docs/LangRef.html#metadata-nodes-and-metadata-strings))

-Therefore we either need to make all of our undervisor metadata named or alter the LLVM transformations to simply ignore (but not delete) it.
+Therefore we either need to make all of our undervisor metadata named, or we need to alter the LLVM transformations to simply ignore (but not delete) it.

 Also, note that while we keep the undervisor metadata if an operation (such as a cast) compiles to a no-op, we want to delete the metadata if its entire basic block is compiled out!
 In that case, doing any sort of undervisor checks would be incorrect, since the code in question would not even be running.